 - conducts proceedings to determine if an injured worker has cooperated with the retraining plan.

-INJURED WORKER: If you were injured on or after November 7, 2005 please note: If the insurer has accepted your claim and you have been totally unable to return to your occupation at the time of injury for 45, 60 or 90 consecutive days as a result of the injury, those are important landmarks.
-We are required to notify you of your rights regarding retraining after 45 consecutive days.
+INJURED WORKER: If you were injured on or after November 7, 2005 please note: If the insurer has accepted your claim and you have been totally unable to return to your job at the time of injury for 45, 60 or 90 consecutive days as a result of the injury, those are important landmarks.
+We are required by law to notify you of your rights regarding retraining after 45 consecutive days.
 If you have not heard from us by the 60th consecutive day please contact us.

-If you have been totally unable to return to your occupation for 60 to 89 consecutive days, you or the insurer may request an evaluation of your eligibility for reemployment benefits (retraining).
-The request may be approved, and you will be assigned to a rehabilitation specialist for an evaluation, if medical documentation is provided to this office by you or the employer/insurer documenting that your injury may permanently keep you from returning to your occupation at the time of injury.
+If you have been totally unable to return to your job for 60 to 89 consecutive days, you or the insurer may request an evaluation of your eligibility for reemployment benefits (retraining).
+The request may be approved, and you will be assigned to a rehabilitation specialist for an evaluation, if medical documentation is provided to this office by you or the employer/insurer documenting that your injury may permanently keep you from returning to your job at the time of injury.

 If you were injured prior to November 7, 2005 contact our office for information about receiving retraining benefits.